Lithill/Plant-Planner/README.md

 Checked that tooltips behaved appropriately on edit plant page and add plant page.

+#### Authentication:

+The following was tested and found to be working as expected:

+* Users can only access these sections and functions of the website if they are logged in -
+   * User account
+   * Add Plant
+   * Delete Plant
+   * View particular plant
+   * Edit Plant
+   * Log out
+   * My Plants
+   * Edit user details
+* Users cannot view private information about other users, such as user account details or their plants.

+#### Database:

+The following was tested and found to be working as expected:

+* User data is added and persists over time.
+* Plant data is added and persists over time.
+* User is linked to plant data that they added.
+* Plant data can be edited and deleted from the database.
+* User data can be edited and deleted from the database.
+* On deletion of the user, the plant data associated with that user is also deleted.

 ## Credits

 Thanks are given for the following posts and tutorials: